 If you don’t have access to a PC or mobile device with an internet connection, please contact your school for advice on how they can help.

 You need to complete a new application each academic year.
 No applications can usually be made after 31st March each year until the application process is re-opened.
-This year, however, we have been instructed by the Scottish Government to accept applications up to the end of the school term for 2019/20 due to the Covid-19 crisis.
-The application for the new school year 2020/21 will available by the end of June.
+However for the last 2 school years we have been accepting applications until the end of the summer term due to the impact of the pandemic.
+This may change depending on guidance from the Scottish Government.

 Before you contact us, you may find it useful to view our list of frequently asked questions at the bottom of the page.
 If you still need some more help, you can contact us by emailing firstname.lastname@example.org.
 Please include your phone number so we can call you back.